GautamGupta/bb-legacy-plugins/tapatalk/trunk/readme.txt

-=== Tapatalk ===
+=== PlaceHolder ===
 Contributors: master5o1
+Tags:m master5o1, 5o1
-Tags: tapatalk, android, iphone, mobile, master5o1, 5o1 Requires at least: 1.0.2
+Requires at least:
-Tested up to: 1.1
+Tested up to:

 == Description ==

-This is a plugin for bbPress to enable the forum to be used by Tapatalk mobile interface software.
-Currently there is nothing here.
+Placeholder because I'm not sure how to remove a plugin entry.

 == Other Notes ==